Nationals vs. Dodgers Player Props Betting Odds

 MLB Props Today: Los Angeles Dodgers

-- Tony Gonsolin (2-1) will take the mound for the Dodgers, his seventh start of the season.
+- The Dodgers will hand the ball to Noah Syndergaard (1-4) for his 11th start of the season.

-- He has started six games this season, earning a quality start (6 or more IP, 3 or fewer ER) in one of them.
+- He has earned a quality start three times in 10 starts this season.

-- Gonsolin has pitched five or more innings in four straight games and will look to extend that streak.
+- Syndergaard has two starts in a row of five innings or more.

 |Opponent